-Rider Ventures, established in 2015, is located in Coldstream, BC with an Inter-community business license for the Central Okanagan Regional District.
-Our First Nations crew enables us to provide services on Okanagan Nation Alliance and Secwepemc Nation Band Lands.
+Rider Ventures, established in 2015, is located in Coldstream, BC with an Inter-community Business License for the Central Okanagan Regional District.
+Our First Nations crew enables us to provide services on Okanagan Nation Alliance, Secwepemc Nation, and Nlaka’pamux Nation Band Lands.

 Rider Ventures provides professional wildfire and flood protection services to government agencies, corporations, and private property owners.
 We accept large projects (complex, multi-treatment) and small projects (short-term, low-budget).
-Our services include forestry, wildfire and flood safety, emergency response, training, consulting, and overhead personnel.
+Our services include forestry and consulting, emergency response, training, and overhead personnel.

 We provide multi-trained crews invested in performing their duties efficiently, safely, with integrity, and by utilizing traditional indigenous land stewardship practices.
-Our specialized teams include: 5-person fire suppression crews, flood control crews, recognized instructors, overhead personnel, experienced consultants and first-aid attendants with Mobile Treatment Center.
+Our specialized teams include 5- and 20-person fire suppression crews, structural protection crews, flood control crews, recognized instructors, overhead personnel, experienced consultants, and first-aid attendants with Mobile Treatment Center.
 Our crews are always on call and can deploy teams within 12 hours of initial contact.

 Build a multi-trained, confident, and empowered workforce that operates safely and with integrity.

 Maintain positive, healthy lifestyles required to perform our duties efficiently and with the highest quality.